Grow and brew your own tea at home

 A fresh flush of buds usually forms in Spring and Summer; Pluck the youngest two leaves and leaf bud

-The next step is to oxidise the leaves by blanching them.
+The next step is to heat the leaves by steaming them.
 A steamer works best or just in a colander over a pan of boiling water for 1-2 minutes.
 You want the leaves to start to wilt and to turn an olive green colour but not to cook.
-As soon as they have changed colour run them under cold water to stop the oxidising process.
+As soon as they have changed colour run them under cold water to stop the heating process.

 Steaming the tea leaves; until they are soft, limp and olive green in colour